-WHEREAS, the parties to this Programmatic Agreement conducted public outreach in the development of this Agreement by publicly posting information on the internet and by sending a draft copy via electronic mail to a broad list of interested parties, and responded to every comment received; and
+WHEREAS, the parties to this Programmatic Agreement conducted public outreach during the development of this Agreement by publicly posting informational notices on the internet and by transmitting a draft copy via electronic mail to a broad list of interested parties, and responded to all comments received; and

-NOW, THEREFORE, the Agency Of Commerce and Community Development, The Vermont State Historic Preservation Officer And The Advisory Council On Historic Preservation do stipulate and agree that the Vermont Community Development Block Grant (CDBG) Programs shall be implemented and administered in accordance with the following stipulations in order to take into account the effects of undertakings on historic properties to satisfy the Agency’s Section 106 responsibilities.
+NOW, THEREFORE, the Agency Of Commerce and Community Development, the Vermont State Historic Preservation Officer and the Advisory Council On Historic Preservation agree that the Vermont Community Development Program shall be implemented and administered in accordance with the following stipulations, pursuant to 36 CFR § 800.14(b), in order to take into account the effects of undertakings on historic properties and to satisfy the Agency’s Section 106 compliance responsibilities.

+The Agency will ensure that the following stipulations are carried out.

 STIPULATIONS

-The Agency will ensure that the following stipulations are carried out.

 I. QUALIFIED PROFESSIONALS

+Qualified Professionals Required: For undertakings requiring specialized technical evaluations, Recipients shall retain qualified professionals who meet Secretary of the Interior's Professional Qualifications Standards (36 CFR Part 61, Appendix A) in the fields of history, architectural history, or archaeology, as appropriate to the project scope.

-Some projects may require that Recipients retain qualified professionals in architectural history/historic preservation or archaeology.
-The Agency will ensure that Recipients of CDBG funds will contract with qualified professionals who meet the Secretary of the Interior's Professional Qualifications Standards, found in 36 CFR 61 (48 FR 44738-9), and have a clear understanding of how to interpret and apply the Secretary of the Interior's Standards and the National Register criteria, and have attended the VDHP Consultant Training (in person or via webinar) within the last three (3) years, to carry out reviews related to their profession that are required under the terms of this Programmatic Agreement.
-Training(s) shall be coordinated and presented in collaboration with the CDBG Environmental Officer.
-The Agency, in consultation with the SHPO, shall develop a list of pre-qualified professionals for use in the CDBG Programs.
-Responsibilities delegated to the qualified professional include:
+Training and Certification: All retained professionals must prosses a documented understanding of how to interpret and apply the Secretary of the Interior's Standards for the Treatment of Historic Properties and the National Register Criteria for Evaluation.
+Furthermore, such professionals must have attended the VDHP Consultant Training (in person or via webinar) within the last three (3) years.
+Training curricula shall be coordinated and presented in collaboration with the CDBG Environmental Officer.

+Pre-Qualified Roster: The Agency, in formal consultation with VT SHPO, shall maintain a list of pre-qualified preservation professionals for use in the CDBG Programs.

+Assigned Responsibilities: Scope of work assigned to qualified professional under this Agreement includes, but is not limited to:

-identifying and evaluating historic properties;
+identifying and evaluating historic and archaeological properties;

-reviewing plans and specifications;
+reviewing architectural plans, project scopes, and engineering specifications;

-making recommendations for determinations of eligibility and effect;
+formulating technical recommendations for determinations of eligibility and effect;

-preparing comment letters and other documents for SHPO concurrence; and
+preparing formal consultation letters and compliance documentation for VT SHPO concurrence; and

-other tasks related to Section 106 compliance under this Programmatic Agreement.
+completing other specialized tasks required to ensure Section 106 compliance under this Agreement.

-The qualified professional shall consult with the VDHP when there is a potential for historic properties to be affected as noted on the §106 Preliminary Review Form (PRF) and will continue throughout the course of consultation for project review.
-Contact with VDHP is encouraged early and often in the project planning and implementation stages.
+Consultation with VDHP: The qualified professional shall consult with VDHP early and often during project planning and implementation whenever a §106 Preliminary Review Form (PRF) indicates potential effects on historic properties.
+This consultation must continue throughout the entire project view process

-The Agency shall keep resumes of qualified professionals on file and available to the SHPO if requested.
+Qualifications Records: The Agency shall maintain resumes of qualified professionals on file and provide them to the SHPO upon request.

-If a professional who has been included on the pre-qualified list fails to adhere to the Secretary of the Interior’s Standards, the National Register criteria, or the terms of this Programmatic Agreement, the Agency, in consultation with the SHPO, may remove the professional from the pre-qualified list, according to the following procedures:
+Removal from Pre-Qualified List: The Agency, in consultation with the SHPO, may remove a professional from the pre-qualified list if they fail to adhere to the Secretary of the Interior’s Standards, National Register criteria, or the terms of this Programmatic Agreement.
+Removal must follow these procedures:

-a.
-If work is deemed unsatisfactory, the Agency, in consultation with SHPO, will notify the qualified professional in writing of the specific concerns, expectations for correcting concerns, and related timeline;
+Written Notification: If the professional’s work is unsatisfactory or they cannot perform their duties, the Agency, in consultation with SHPO, will issue a written notice detailing specific concerns, corrective expectations, and a resolution timeline.

-b.
-If the qualified professional does not rectify the issues per the written notification and continues to fail to adhere to the Standards, the Agency, in consultation with SHPO, may remove the professional from the pre-qualified list; and
+Removal Action: If the professional fails to rectify the issues with the specified timeline, the Agency, in consultation with SHPO, may remove them from the pre-qualified list.

-c.
-Further guidance related to the pre-qualified list and criteria for eligibility on the pre-qualified list is provided in the CDBG Section 106 Project Review Manual.
+Supplemental Guidance: The CDBG Section 106 Project Review Manual provides additional eligibility criteria and list management procedures.